 - Pricing related to the porting of MPR Data.
 However, Applicable Entities subject to the Standard are expected to note the RBA's tokenisation expectation 4.iv that 'only the reasonable costs of processing a token migration should be passed on to merchants'. - Interoperability of Proprietary Tokens.
 For example, the Standard does not enable a Proprietary Token issued by the Sending Party to be processed by the Receiving Party. - Interoperability of Scheme Tokens.
-The Standard does not enable a Scheme Token from one card scheme (e.g. card scheme A) to be processed by a different card scheme (e.g. Card scheme B).
+The Standard does not enable a Scheme Token from one Scheme (e.g. Scheme A) to be processed by a different Scheme (e.g. Scheme B).